 Students must attain a minimum cumulative GPA based on the total number of credit hours completed.
 JCCC and transfer hours are considered.
-These minimum are:
+The standards are:

-Number of successfully Minimum cumulative
+Number of successfully completed hours Minimum cumulative GPA

-completed hours GPA

 1-30 1.7

+31-97 2.0